Destroyeur6315/api_flask/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You can use API with diffent support to test endpoints, like postman, in your shell (with curl command) or directly in your best browser.
+You can use API with diffent supports to test endpoints but I would recomend using swagger.
+You may use other supports like postman, in your shell (with curl command) or directly in your favorite browser.
-But I recommend you to use swagger.

-For see the swagger documentation go to : http://127.0.0.1:5000/api/docs/
+To see the swagger documentation go to: http://127.0.0.1:5000/api/docs/

-Remark: Your api have to be run for see the swagger doc.
+Comment: your api has to run to see the swagger doc.

-Here an example for use swagger :
+Here is an example on how to use swagger:

-1. When you are at *http://127.0.0.1:5000/api/docs/*, you scroll a little and you can see severals endpoints :
+1. When you are at *http://127.0.0.1:5000/api/docs/*, you scroll a little and you can see severals endpoints:

 <br>